floridop/MNXB11-fairytale/fairytale.md

 Bengt, one of the local blacksmiths, approached the Artifact.
 He pulled out his axe and swung it, with all the power he had left, towards the Artifact...

+Bengt completely destroyed the Artifact.
+The sauce started pouring down the table and flooded the house.

 ---------------------------------------------------------------